AlgorithmHub/dash_building_blocks/docs/source/overview.rst

-As you can see, the ``html.Div('hello world')`` we implemented the ``MyBlock.layout`` method to return became the ``layout`` attribute at initialization of ``block``.
+As you can see, the ``html.Div('hello world')`` we implemented the ``MyBlock.layout`` method to return became the ``layout`` attribute at initialization of :class:`Block`.
 We could potentially assign this simple div as the layout of a ``Dash`` app object::

     import dash